matthew-hennefarth/matthew-hennefarth.github.io/content/research/lpdft.md

 {{< img image="/toc/lpdft_toc.png" alt="L-PDFT TOC" width="50%">}}

+We have subsequently defined how to perform vertical excitations between states of different spin or spatial symmetry within L-PDFT.
+Here, we expand around the state-average densities across all of the symmetry irreps.
+In this way, we showed that L-PDFT performs similarly to MC-PDFT on the QUESTDB database illustrating how L-PDFT can be used in regions of strong and weak state-interaction (available on the [*ChemRxiv*]).
+Coupling this with L-PDFT being faster than MC-PDFT, L-PDFT seems to be a promising method for photodynamics in the future.

+{{< img image="/research/lpdft_whisker.png" alt="L-PDFT TOC" width="75%">}}

 This work was performed under the guidance of Professor [Laura Gagliardi](https://gagliardigroup.uchicago.edu/) during my time as a Ph.D. student at UChicago.